The Sun & Your Eyes

 If you are like most people, you’ve probably never thought about eyelid skin cancer, and it might surprise you to learn that basal cell carcinoma (BCC), squamous cell carcinoma (SCC) and melanoma on the eyelid can occur.

 To break it down further: BCCs make up the vast majority — about 90 percent — of eyelid skin cancers.
 Of the balance, an estimated 5 percent or more are SCCs, while melanomas account for 1 to 2 percent.
 Most eyelid skin cancers occur on the lower lid, because it receives the most sun exposure.

 When diagnosed and treated early, eyelid cancers usually respond well to surgery and follow-up care, with the eye and eyelid functioning intact.
-But left untreated, they can be dangerous – with the potential to cause tissue damage and blindness.
+But left untreated, they can be dangerous and disfiguring – with the potential to cause tissue damage and blindness.
 Both BCCs and SCCs can also spread to the eye itself and surrounding areas.

 Protect your eyes against the sun

 By embracing some simple actions and making them a way of life, you and your family can safely enjoy the great outdoors while protecting the health of your eyes and the sensitive skin around them.

 - Wear sunglasses year-round whenever you are out in the sun.
 Sun damage to the eyes can occur any time of year.

 - Choose shades that block 99 to 100 percent of both UVA and UVB light.
 When purchasing sunglasses, look for the Skin Cancer Foundation’s Seal of Recommendation.